cyclejs/old-website/_posts/2015-01-29-observables.md

 However, an Observable is not exactly the same concept as a traditional Subject from the Observer pattern, because Observables share features with Iterables from the [Iterator pattern](https://en.wikipedia.org/wiki/Iterator_pattern) as well.

+#### Observables are lazy event streams which can emit zero or more events, and may or may not finish.

 Observables originated from [ReactiveX](http://reactivex.io/intro.html), a Reactive Programming library.
 Reactivity is an important aspect in Cycle.js, and part of the core principles that led to the creation of this framework.
 There is a lot of confusion surrounding what Reactive means, so let's focus on that topic for a while.

 <h2 id="reactive-programming">Reactive Programming</h2>